mr-pandita/hacktoberfest2022/README.md

 # Hacktoberfest2022'

-## This repository contains short and easy documentation for various IDE's and text editors.
+## This repository contains all the programing code.
 This repository is also a part of the [Hacktoberfest 2022](https://hacktoberfest.digitalocean.com/) event

 **Adhere to [code of conduct](/CODE_OF_CONDUCT.md) guidelines while contributing and taking part in discussions**